-June 30, 2016
+April 11, 2016

-What's In the Final FY 2017 Budget For Workforce Development?
+What's In the Proposed FY 2017 Budget For Workforce Development?

-SUMMARY OF THE FINAL FY 2017 WORKFORCE DEVELOPMENT BUDGET
+SUMMARY OF THE PROPOSED FY 2017 WORKFORCE DEVELOPMENT BUDGET

-- The budget allocates \$76 million in local and federal funds for workforce development programs in the Department of Employment Services (DOES).
+- The budget proposes \$76 million in local and federal funds for workforce development programs in the Department of Employment Services (DOES).
 This is nearly identical to the FY 2016 budget, after adjusting for inflation. - The budget continues the increased funding approved last year for the Mayor Marion S. Barry Summer Youth Employment Program (MBSYEP) to serve older youth, and also continues to invest in two new subsidized job programs started last year, DC Career Connections (DC-CC) and the Learn Earn Advance Prosper (LEAP) program. - DOES continues to spend less than what it has available for workforce development.
 In 2015, of \$68 million allocated to workforce development programs at DOES, only \$54 million was spent.
 This is unfortunate, given the tremendous need for job training among the District's most vulnerable residents. - The budget makes some investments per the Federal Workforce Innovation and Opportunity Act (WIOA), including \$1.5 million for the Career Pathways Innovation Fund, and three new full-time employees at the office of the Deputy Mayor for Greater Economic Opportunity.
-However, the budget does not include significant new investments to start implementing the new WIOA plan. - Funding for some adult training programs at the Office of the State Superintendent for Education (OSSE) will increase slightly in FY 2017, but additional investments are needed to address the large number of adults who need adult education and literacy services. - The budget increases Unemployment Insurance benefits for the first time in 11 years.
-Specifically, the maximum weekly benefit will rise to \$425; changes to the benefit formula will allow workers to keep more benefits when they take a part-time job; all workers will be able to collect benefits for up to 26 weeks; and DOES will be required to consider increasing benefits for inflation.
-These provisions will help boost UI benefits for some of the lowest wage and most vulnerable workers. - The budget includes start-up funding for a new Universal Paid Leave program. - The budget includes one additional full-time employee at the Office of Wage-Hour, but more should be done to enhance public education and enforcement efforts around new worker protection laws.
+However, the proposed budget does not include significant new investments to start implementing the new WIOA plan. - Funding for some adult training programs at the Office of the State Superintendent for Education (OSSE) would increase slightly in FY 2017, but additional investments are needed to address the large number of adults who need adult education and literacy services. - The proposed budget does not take any steps to reform the District's Unemployment Insurance (UI) program, to better serve workers who have lost employment through no fault of their own.
+In particular, unemployment benefits have not been adjusted for a decade and are lower than in most states.
+While the cost to the city to increase benefits would be minimal, the proposed budget does not include any funding to make these reforms. - The budget includes one additional full-time employee at the Office of Wage-Hour, but more should be done to enhance public education and enforcement efforts around new worker protection laws.